forta-network/docs/docs/advanced-testing.md

 }
 ```

-In the example project, we provide a _local_ forta.config.json to point this specific agent to the forked chain (make sure that `jsonRpcUrl` is uncommented).
-You could also set `jsonRpcUrl` in your global forta.config.json (located at ~/.forta) if you want to point all of your local agents to the forked chain.
+In the example project, we provide a _local_ forta.config.json to point this specific bot to the forked chain (make sure that `jsonRpcUrl` is uncommented).
+You could also set `jsonRpcUrl` in your global forta.config.json (located at ~/.forta) if you want to point all of your local bots to the forked chain.

-Now you can run the agent in a separate terminal using `npm start`.
+Now you can run the bot in a separate terminal using `npm start`.
 This will start listening for blocks from the forked Ganache chain.
 Awesome!

 ## Simulate transactions

-Now we can simulate a number of transactions on the forked chain and see whether the agent returns any findings.
+Now we can simulate a number of transactions on the forked chain and see whether the bot returns any findings.
 In a separate terminal, run the script provided in package.json: `npm run simulation`.
 This will run the following code:

 ```javascript
 async function runSimulatedTransactions() {